romses/Datenzwerg/docs/index.en.md

 Each Datenzwerg sends its data to a central self-hosted InfluxDB instance.
 The data is then visualized using Grafana.
 You can find the Grafana dashboards [here](https://grafana.datagnome.de/).

-We also provide read-only access to our InfluxDB:
+We also provide read-only access to our InfluxDB and MQTT:

   - Host: `influxdb.datagnome.de`
   - Port: 80
   - Organization: `datagnome`
   - Bucket: `datagnome`
   - Auth token: `5amv72PFZxPmnbUISjntEVxtElDYMhkeofg9Deo1ykO6Zy2XIba_iWPcyxyAp_R0dHsvHm5moE4YBCwxGIEriw==`

+  - Host: `datagnome.de`
+  - Port: 1883
+  - MQTT User: cccamp23
+  - MQTT Password: cccamp23

 ### Where can I find the source?